8 Tips To Reward Employees For Better Performance Outcomes

 2. Offer Clear and Fair Criteria

-A key tip is to set clear goals for employee rewards to know what counts as good performance.
-For example, you might decide that hitting a monthly sales goal earns a bonus, or completing a project early with high quality earns extra time off.
-Clear criteria make performance reviews easier and more objective.
-When everyone understands how decisions are made, trust grows among teams and leaders.
+Setting clear goals for employee rewards helps teams understand what counts as good performance.
+For instance, reaching a monthly sales target could earn a bonus, while completing a project early with high quality might grant extra time off.
+When criteria are transparent, performance reviews become fairer, and teams gain trust in leaders when everyone knows how decisions are made.

 3. Include Both Monetary and Non-Monetary Employee Rewards